MadhanDevlpr/my_portfolio/README.md

 - Create a formcarry account and in ``` src/components/Feedback.jsx ``` in the line 8 replace ``` https://formcarry.com/s/mPUDUSPBIbi ``` with your Formcarry id.

-- If you don't replace the ID all feedbacks are gonna be received by me so make sure you do that.
+- If you don't replace the ID, all feedbacks are gonna be received by me so make sure you do that.

 <hr>